viam-labs/speech-service-api/README.md

 The next phrase heard will trigger *say*, *completion* or *command*, depending on the trigger_type passed in.
 No trigger string is required, but any configured trigger string will be respected.

+### listen()

+The *listen()* command starts detecting speech from an audio input, like a microphone, and returns it as text.
+It will return an empty string if no speech is detected.

 ### is_speaking()

 Will return True if the speech module is currently speaking.